fstoehr/Ilias-to-Booklet-Converter/README.md

 p7zip imagemagick pdftk poppler-utils
 ```

-the following programs are probably already installed:
+The following programs are also required, but should already be installed
+unless you are using a very unusual distribution:

 ```
 ghostscript sed bc
 ```

-As an example, for Debian-based distros, these can be installed with
+As an example, for Debian-based distros, all required packages can be installed with

 ```
 apt install poppler-utils pdftk-java ghostscript imagemagick p7zip sed bc